1963 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction record tells this variety’s remarkable appreciation trajectory across major numismatic platforms over recent years.
+The auction record charts this variety’s appreciation trajectory across major numismatic platforms over recent years.

 This specific variety has caught the attention of serious numismatists, creating interesting market movements.